MudassarZia/IOS101/README.md

 Submitted by: Muhammad Zia

 IOS101-Prework is an app that...
-[TODO]
+- Does required features
+- Displays image of university
+- Has a custom app image
+- Has switch that changed background to black or white (Until button is clicked)
+- Has slider that shows slider percentage

-Time spent: 4 hours spent in total
+Time spent: 8 hours spent in total

 ## Required Features